 - Cut all the pieces to the correct lengths.

-- Fix them in place with a small staple gun; panel pins and a hammer would be just as good, and then
+- Fix them in place with a small staple gun; panel pins and a hammer would be just as good.

 - Run some silicone along the edges of the new beading, where it butts against the glass.

 The door frames were the original softwood frames, which I didn’t replace when I first renovated the porch; so I’m surprised they’ve lasted as long as they have.

 To replace the rotten wood in the door frame:

 - I firstly cut the old wood out, above where it was rotten, using my SoniCrafter with the saw attachment.

 - I then used the rotten pieces as a template to cut a new piece to fit, from a spare piece of salvaged teak wood; having first taken careful measurements of the gap to be filled.

 - Glued and screwed the new pieces in place.

 Demo of SoniCrafter I Used to Remove the Rotten Wood

 I frequently use teak oil around the house and in the garden as it puts natural oils back into the dry wood, enriching it, and if used outside provides protection from the elements.